EU NIS2 Directive: what’s changing?

 A new binding dimension to the Directive

-For companies that fail to cooperate or contravene the regulations, the NIS2 Directive has also introduced revised sanctions.
-In the event of a security incident and a refusal to cooperate with the authorities, NIS2 provides states with a right of injunction.
+For companies that fail to cooperate or that contravene the regulations, the NIS2 Directive has also introduced revised sanctions.
+In the event of a security incident and a refusal to cooperate with the authorities, NIS2 provides States with a right of injunction.
 Companies will therefore be forced to comply with the State’s request, and may be subject to fines of between 1.4% and 2% of turnover.
 As in the case of the former OES status, the manager may be liable.

 But while this reform aims to improve security, it also raises budgetary issues.
 For the thousands of companies affected, executive committees will be required to focus on their budgets for investment in cybersecurity products – and allow more flexibility in this area.
 And what about local municipalities, departments and regions?
 With less flexibility than their private counterparts, these entities will be forced to make do with the opportunities available to them (such as the France Relance plan), with restricted budgets and a lack of human resources.
 This is a gap in terms of tools and skills that is already difficult to fill, especially for small and medium-sized communities today, and the situation is likely to get even worse following the implementation of the NIS2 directive.